Why Feedback Skills Are Critical at Work (and How to Build Them)

 5 reasons why feedback is so important

 Imagine feeling your way around in the dark in an unfamiliar hotel room to find your bed.
 At first, you feel totally lost.
-Why?
 There is no visual or physical feedback, no cues helping you understand how close you are to your destination, and you feel vulnerable, disoriented, and a little nervous.

 In the workplace, we often wander around in the dark in much the same way, wondering if we are heading in the right direction, unsure how our steps will impact others and even ourselves.
 But it’s important for this situation to change for the following reasons: